Collyer Bridge

 • Thesis was summarised in our first post here.

-• We sold this recently just under HK$ 19 for a 30% return in three months, for reasons explained here.
-As explained in that post, we are happy to re-enter later at a higher price, if need be.
+• We sold this recently just under HK$ 19 for a 30% return in three months.

 Harbin Electric (1133.HK)

-• Harbin Electric is a company we mention frequently in our APAC roundups but do not own.
-Unfortunately, this stock is up 126% since the newsletter started!
+• Harbin Electric is a company we mention frequently in our APAC roundups but do not currently own.
+The stock is up 126% since the newsletter started!

 Semiconductor Capital Equipment